-- For commissioning, affix a label to the place marked on the type plate. - For later use, apply a label here:
+- For commissioning, affix a label to the place marked on the type plate. - Affix a label in the space provided in the operating instructions. - For later use, affix a label here:

-Affix label in the field provided for the purpose in the operating instructions.
 Switch on the WiFi connection.
 Establish a connection to the router:

-- Information on WiFi: See chapter "WiFi operational reliability and system requirements".

-- Establishing an internet connection
+- Information on WiFi: See chapter "WiFi operational reliability and system requirements". - Establishing an internet connection Operating instructions

-Operating instructions